 Extends individual opportunities in studio art beyond existing departmental curriculum limits.
+Prerequisite(s): Permission of chair, Department of Art and Design.
 Notes: Offered in fall and spring.
 May be retaken for additional credit.

 582, 583.
 Special Topics in Art (2) (2).